 Birkenstock does supply a variety of shoe care goods recommended for maintaining their shoes.
 A cork sealer protects the cork from drying out and protects it from the elements.

 A cleaner and refresher is available to be sprayed on the footbed to keep the shoes fresh.
 The footbed can be brushed with a Nubuck/Suede brush to restore the nap.
 Water and stain repellants will further protect the shoes.

 The superb arch support and deep heel cup make these shoes podiatrist approved.
 The cork is not only comfortable, but it also becomes like a custom made footbed over time.
 On the other hand, the rigid sole may cause some podiatrists to give pause.
-The Birkenstock has to be shaped perfectly or it will be your foot that’s conforming instead of the cork.
+The Birkenstock must be shaped perfectly, or it will be your foot that’s conforming instead of the cork.